CollabEMMS/_EMMS_Code_CommandBoard/README.md

 - update default EEPROM calibration values
   - calibration values are now based on testing 1 meter and should be fairly close
+- fix some str to ul conversions for energy used
+  - some were using atol which could lead to problems

 ### v2.6.5
 April 16, 2022<br />